GorAnastasii/rsschool-cv/cv.md

 ## About Myself

 I’m a first-year student of BSTU.
 At the moment I am developing a lot.
 My main goal is to improve my skills, become a strong developer.
+I'm sure rs school will give me a huge boost.

 ===
 ## Skills: